mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 ## Why run Syncthing in the cloud?

 Syncthing synchronizes files peer to peer.
 That means that at least two of my devices have to be online and running Syncthing simultaneously to stay in sync.
-If I change a file on my desktop, shut down, and then take my laptop with me on a work trip, my laptop won't pick up the changes I made on my desktop.
+If I change a file on my desktop, shut it down, and then take my laptop with me on a work trip, my laptop won't pick up the changes I made on my desktop.

 I could prevent my devices from going out of sync with each other if I had one cloud server running Syncthing that was always online and available.